briang123/three-x-rule/docs/issues.md

 ## Open Issues

-- [ ] The chat input message container should not have a top border and the background should be transparent
+- [ ] The chat input message container should not have a top border and the background should be transparent.
+There should also be a feathering that the ai response content can scroll behind it without sharp edges.
+This was working before.
 - [ ] When i select an ai model and the "Select AI Models" section hides, i don't see the ai model badge in the tools row
 - [ ] The left side nav is impacting the main content alignment making the content above the chat input off-centered.
 The left side nav should not impact the main body content styling.